zpz/zpz.github.io/_posts/2016-07-21-a-simply-successful-git-branching-model.md

    Resolve conflicts, if any, of course.

-4. Run tests.
+   Run tests.
 Fix bugs until tests pass.

+   Push branch **feature-a** into the cloud.

 5. Integrate **feature-a** into **develop**, **at milestones**.

    Strictly speaking, integrate **feature-a** into **develop** only if this feature is part of the next (i.e. upcoming) release.
 And you want to integrate from time to time so that the progress is visible to collaborators.